Leave of Absence and Withdrawal

 - If you are a nondegree-seeking student, while still strongly encouraged to attend classes frequently, you are not subject to course withdrawals due to nonattendance.

-- If you are enrolled in an ExcelTrack program, are registered in only module courses in a term, have posted attendance in the term, and know that you must exceed 21 days of nonattendance (14 calendar days in a 6-week term) during the term, you may confirm your intent to return within the term in writing.
+- If you are enrolled in an ExcelTrack program, are registered in only module courses in a term, have posted attendance in the term, and know that you must exceed 21 days of nonattendance (14 calendar days in a 6-week session) during the term, you may confirm your intent to return within the term in writing.

 The written confirmation must be submitted and approved by the Dean (or designee) prior to the planned, extended period of nonattendance.
 You may not exceed 45 days of nonattendance under this arrangement and must resume attending classes before the end of the term.
 Speak with your Student Advisor for assistance.